Mukesh-SCS/SWE_FoodFusion/README.md

 Overview
 A recipe recommendation web application built with **Flask** and **Python**.
 It suggests recipes based on user-provided ingredients, dietary preferences, and cooking time.
-The app also displays real food images from the **Food-41** dataset (downloaded manually from Kaggle).
+The app also displays real food images from the **Food-101 data set** dataset (downloaded manually from Kaggle).

 # Features